ONSdigital/eq-schema-validator/doc/decisions/jinja-filters-design.md

 - The repetition of placeholder resolution in the same block is rare
 - Repetition of person name throughout the census - have one definition that gets re-used?

+## Group instances

+No provision has been made in the schema design for group instances.
+It is assumed that:

+- When a placeholder is used in a non-repeating group that any reference to answers resolves to all answers that match the answer id.
+- When a placeholder is used in a repeating group that any reference to answers resolves to the answer that matches within the current repeat.

+## Other notes

+- `format_date_range` and `format_datetime` should be done via two separate placeholders rather than a transform, so that the 'to' and 'at' are in the sentence to be translated.
+- Jinja filters are used to resolve values in the variables schema e.g. `period` in 1_0005.
+This will no longer work and will require some other design outside of the scope of this proposal.